Free Louisiana State Records: Marriage, Divorce, Warrant & More

 An individual searching Louisiana’s official sex offender registry on their own can be confusing and time-consuming.
 A third-party website may have a better solution that will give requesters peace of mind while also saving you time.

-How to Get a Louisiana Background Check on Someone or Yourself
+How To Run a Louisiana Background Check on Yourself or Someone Else

 A person can receive an accurate copy of their criminal background by using their “Right to Review” through two methods.
 In addition to the methods to follow in this section, individuals can perform a public record search through the agencies seen here or through third party providers — which are both forms of background checks.